Sportpark Klein Zwitserland

 Sportpark Klein Zwitserland is a field hockey and cricket ground in The Hague, the Netherlands.
-The first recorded cricket match held on the ground came in 1987 when the Netherlands Women played Ireland Women.
+The first recorded cricket match held on the ground came in 1987 when the Netherlands Women played the visiting Ireland Women.
 The ground later held six ICC Trophy matches in the 1990.
 The ground held a Women's One Day International in 2003 between Japan Women and Scotland Women in the IWCC Trophy.